 Severe weather, including storms, low temperatures, flooding and heavy snow, can cause significant disruptions to normal life.

 We have seen from periods of severe weather in the past how our daily lives can be affected - from flooding in winter 2013/14 and the very cold weather in 2018, to named storms such as 'Eunice' and 'Franklin' in 2022.
-Already this year, parts of the UK have experienced serious impacts of storms 'Babet' and 'Ciarán'.
+Already this year, parts of the UK have experienced serious impacts of several named storms.
 The effect of climate change means we are likely to see an increase in the frequency and severity of extreme weather events across the UK.

 Some common issues include road and travel disruptions, damage and disruption to basic utilities, and damage to property, all of which can impact communities and businesses.